Skullper/SimpleLocationGetter/README.md

 getter.getLastLocation();
 ```

-Oh, and don't forgot to implement this awesome well written listener to class where the previous strings declared:
+Oh, and don't forget to implement this awesome well written listener to class where the previous strings are declared:

 ```java
 implements SimpleLocationGetter.OnLocationGetListener